Some talks by Karen Pine:

 CIPD Centenary Conference, Ashridge, UK.

-West Norfolk Teachers Conference, Kings Lyn, Norfolk, UK.
+West Norfolk Teaching and Learning Conference, Kings Lyn, Norfolk, UK.

 9th May 2013 Behavioural flexibility: Get off the couch and do something different.